zup-academy/java-springboot-restapi-stack/README.md

 - Spring Testing and jUnit 5
 - Bean Validation

-If you need more features you can apply as many plugins as you want.
+If you need more features, you can apply as many plugins as you want.

 ## How to use